-Employers are required to offer employees up to three days of paid sick leave, and pay their regular wages, if they need to stay at home as a result of circumstances related to COVID-19.
+Effective May 20, 2021, employers are required to offer employees up to three days of paid sick leave, and pay their regular wages, if the employees need to stay at home as a result of circumstances related to COVID-19.

 This benefit will be available to workers covered under the Employment Standards Act who do not already have a paid sick leave benefits plan, and additional information will be available once the legislation becomes law.

 If a workplace does not have an existing sick leave program, the Province will reimburse employers up to $200 a day.
 For the small percentage of employers that have a highly paid workforce, but do not already have paid sick leave, those employers will be required to cover any remaining wages owed above $200 for each COVID-19 sick day taken.

 WorkSafeBC will be administering the reimbursement program on behalf of the Province.
 The program is not part of the workers’ compensation system and will not impact WorkSafeBC’s employer premiums or its accident fund.

 As an employer, if you do not currently offer employees sick leave, the Province will reimburse you, up to $200 a day, through the Employer Reimbursement Program.

 Employers are required to pay for their employee’s sick leave up front and then apply for the reimbursement after.

 WorkSafeBC will administer the program through their online services portal and will send employers the reimbursement directly.